zardy36/TravelPlanner/README.md

 # travel-planner-js-mvc

-This is an javascript mvc example.
+This is a javascript mvc example with JQuery.